anakuron/LiveSplitRemote/README.md

 ### Example setups

 ![connection example](example-pictures/Connection-example.svg "Connection")
-You should have setup of at least two computers to benefit from a remote in the first place.
+You should have a setup of at least two computers to benefit from a remote in the first place.
 Computer 1 is used for streaming and running the LiveSplit timer;
 Computer 2 is either the one you have next to your gaming setup as a remote & chat, or you are using it directly to play.